dax8it/ATJIUJITSU-REAL-NEW/content/pages/kids-jiujitsu-classes-in-queens.md

   * **A**: Jiujitsu teaches discipline, respect, humility, and persistence.
 * **Q**: **How old should children be to start jiujitsu?**

-  * **A**: While suitable for all ages, @jiujitsunyc offers classes for children as young as 3 years old in our Toddlers Jiujitsu Program.
+  * **A**: While suitable for all ages, @ Jiu-Jitsu NYC offers classes for children as young as 3 years old in our Toddlers Jiujitsu Program.

   - - -